 This research was funded by grant R40 MC 26811 through the U.S. Department of Health and Human Services, Health Resources and Services Administration, Maternal and Child Health Research Program.

-Ian M. Paul is a Professor of Pediatrics and Public Health Sciences and Chief of the Division of Academic General Pediatrics at the Penn State College of Medicine.
+Ian M. Paul is the University Professor of Pediatrics and Public Health Sciences and Chief of the Division of Academic General Pediatrics at the Penn State College of Medicine.
 He is also Vice Chair of Faculty Affairs at Penn State Children’s Hospital.

 Dr. Paul is also an internationally recognized expert on the pediatric treatment of the common cold and its symptoms having led numerous investigations related to cough/cold medications and antipyretics.
 A clinician as well, Dr. Paul has a thriving general pediatric practice where he provides medical care for children from birth through age 21 years.